What does Google know about you?

 Some of the products and services that it makes use of to collect this information includes:

-Google Chrome – A search engine powered by Google algorithms helps users find the information they want anywhere on the web.
+Google Chrome – An Internet browser and built-in search engine powered by Google algorithms helps users find the information they want anywhere on the web.

 Android OS – Catering to the mobile market, the Android operating system powers three quarters of all mobile devices in use today.